 Have the students read Mark Twain and Charles Dudley Warner’s novel The Gilded Age (1873).
 Use the novel to illustrate the level of political corruption in the post–antebellum era.

-Conduct a class debate over the following topics: for example, Excluding Chinese Immigrants Runs Counter to the Spirit of America; primary source readings will come from the following book Opposing Viewpoints in American History—Volume II: From Reconstruction to the Present, San Diego, CA: Greenhaven Press, 1996.
+Conduct a class debate on a topic such as Excluding Chinese Immigrants Runs Counter to the Spirit of America; primary source readings will come from the following book Opposing Viewpoints in American History—Volume II: From Reconstruction to the Present, San Diego, CA: Greenhaven Press, 1996.
 Another good source of debate topics is Larry Madaras and James M. SoRelle, Taking Sides—Clashing Views on Controversial Issues in American History, Volume II: Reconstruction to the Present, Connecticut: McGraw-Hill, 2000.

 character sketches